Essays – Dialogue

 IDEAS FOR IMPROVEMENT

 Literary fiction is objective.
-Author ideas, and opinions, should not drive dialogue.
-Only ideas and opinions that are consistent with characters and serve the purpose for the story.
+Author ideas and opinions should not drive dialogue; only those ideas and opinions that are consistent with characters and serve the purpose for the story.

 C. AVOID DIRECTOR ANSWERS (kills movement)

 "Is that a Gila monster?"